intel/idxd-config/test/README.md

-The test command is an option to test all the library code of accel-config, including set and get libaccfg functions for all components in dsa device, set large wq to exceed max total size in dsa, test the create-mdev and remove-mdev on shared wq and dedicated wq.
+The test command is an option to test all the library code of accel-config, including set and get libaccfg functions for all components in dsa device, set large wq to exceed max total size in dsa.

 Build
 =====